harvard-lil/perma/developer.md

     $ git commit -m "Added migration"

-If you've just installed Perma.cc, you'll want to make sure to perform the first migration as a "fake" migration,
+If you've just installed Perma.cc, you'll want to make sure to convert your app to a south-based app

+	$ ./manage.py convert_to_south perma

+If you've been developing Perma without using South, you might need to apply the first migration as a "fake" migration

     $ ./manage.py migrate perma 0001 --fake